sanger-pathogens/Fastaq/README.md

 Fastaq
 ======

-Python3 script to manipulate FASTA and FASTQ files, plus API for developers
+Python3 script to manipulate FASTA and FASTQ (and other format) files, plus API for developers

 Installation
 ------------